CesareIsHere/easy_auto_form/README.md

 - `bool` values will be rendered as `Checkbox`es.
 - `int` and `double` values will be rendered as `TextFormField`s with `keyboardType` set to `TextInputType.number`.
 - `DateTime` values will be rendered as `DateTimeField`s.
+- `List` values will be rendered according to their FieldSetting (select or autocomplete).